Ma-Boyu/Ma-Boyu.github.io/_pages/about.md

 <li style="font-size: 0.9em; line-height: 1.6;"><em>2024.05.12</em> :  I’m going to ICRA 2024 in Yokohama, Japan.
 Looking forward to seeing you there! ✈️</li>
 <li style="font-size: 0.9em; line-height: 1.6;"><em>2023.12.03</em> :  I’m going to ROBIO 2023, and my oral presentation is on Dec 8.
 See you in Koh Samui, Thailand! ✈️</li>
 <li style="font-size: 0.9em; line-height: 1.6;"><em>2023.07.20</em> :  Finally completed the major experiments in Beijing for my PhD thesis — powered through several all-nighters! 😴</li>
+<li style="font-size: 0.9em; line-height: 1.6;"><em>2023.07.06</em> :  I will attend the 4th China Robotics Academic Annual Conference in Hangzhou, China.
+Looking forward to seeing you there! ✈✈️</li>
 <li style="font-size: 0.9em; line-height: 1.6;"><em>2023.05.29</em> :  IEEE TSMC accepted my fourth SCI paper  — hard work rewarded! 💪</li>
 <li style="font-size: 0.9em; line-height: 1.6;"><em>2023.05.11</em> :  All research for my PhD thesis DONE!
 Tears of joy! 😭</li>
 <li style="font-size: 0.9em; line-height: 1.6;"><em>2023.02.22</em> :  My third SCI paper — a review on space robotics — was finally accepted by AISY! 🚀 From a rough idea in Dec 2020 to a complete publication, it took over two years of refining, rewriting, and not giving up.
 Perseverance paid off! </li>